 Information security makes sure the information provision of the TU/e is available, incorruptable and confidential at all times.
 It covers all information in all TU/e's activities: education, research and operations.
 Here (intranet page only accessible for employees and students) you will find tips and pointers on how to handle information securely.
-Also read the information on this page.

 The core task of the Computer Emergency Response Team (CERT) is the detection and correction of incidents, more specifically the signaling and handling of information security incidents on the basis of predetermined categories and prioritization.
 If criteria are satisfied, the CERT alerts the local or central TU/e emergency team.
 Incidents that cannot be handled within the scenarios and frameworks are escalated to the Chief Information Security Officer (CISO).